 Consistently growing and expanding his art forms, Supple has been commissioned to present and direct live productions in London, Abu Dhabi, Australia and Korea.
 Most recently Supple Nam created an aerial stunt show Mission Ferrari – earning the 2015 Brass Spring Award for “Best Sports Show Performance Act”.

 As Creative/Artistic Director for Sky 1’s hit TV show, “Got to Dance” (2010-2012), Supple Nam supervised each presentation, providing the choreography concepts suitable for live and television audiences.
-His involvement in TV includes “Britain’s Next Top Model”, MTV’s “Bust a Move”, “So You Think You Can Dance” (Australia and UK), Nickelodeon and BBC’s “Top Of The Pops Christmas and New Years special” as well as “Street Dance” tutorials and many more.
+His involvement in TV includes “Britain’s Next Top Model”, MTV’s “Bust a Move”, “So You Think You Can Dance” (Australia and UK), BBC’s “Top Of The Pops Christmas and New Years special” as well as many more.

 As a dancer/performer Supple Nam worked with international superstars including Madonna, Destiny Child “Survivor” Tour and Janet Jackson’s “Velvet Rope” Australian promotional appearance.
 He has also performed at internationally acclaimed arts venues: The National Theatre, English National Opera, Sadler’s Wells and The Place to name but a few.

-In 2015 Supple Nam was asked to be on panel for the Royal Ballet Drafts work at The Royal Opera House along side other international acclaimed choreographers/directors Matthew Bourne, Emma Southworth, Shobana Jeyasingh and Cathy Marston.
-In 2016 Supple Nam was one of the judges for 2016 D&AD awards.
+Supple Nam has been a vital judge for industry award ceremonies such as the D&AD and UKMVA awards.
+His achievements has also made him panel for the Royal Ballet Drafts work at The Royal Opera House along side other international acclaimed choreographers/directors Matthew Bourne, Emma Southworth, Shobana Jeyasingh and Cathy Marston.

 Choreographer: Supple Nam